Is Majority in the Middle a political party?

 Majority in the Middle is focused on issues that contribute to or enable unproductive divisions in our civic culture, which make finding common ground on other subjects (like climate change, minimum wage, healthcare, immigration, etc.) almost impossible.

 We're pretty sure that if we can fix the extremism and incivility in our politics, that may make tackling other issues easier for everyone.
+In service of that goal, we do not take positions or lobby for issues.

 Majority in the Middle is agnostic on third parties.
 Our focus is on giving those in the middle a place to gather outside of hyperpartisan back-and-forth, and on elevating voices of people who are modeling behavior we want to see.
 There is important progress we can make in a system dominated today by two parties but these principles would be valuable to improving civic engagement in a multipartisan environment as well.